 Have you heard of banditesses,

 Are there any female pirates to be found?

 (128; Act One, Scene Two, The Poet & The Women)

 swaggering along the streets as your eye darts shifty glances,

 barefoot, putting up with trouble, looking disdainfully, all for us

 A less than flattering portrait of Socrates.

-Not all subjects could be given the comic treatment; for example, higher gods such as Zeus and Athena and certain aspects of Greek religion had to be given due respect and Aristophanes was once charged by the council of Athens when, in The Babylonians (426 BCE) and during wartime, he represented the Greek city-states as Babylonian slaves on a treadmill.
-Nevertheless, the plays of Aristophanes are indicative of the high degree of freedom of speech tolerated in 5th-century BCE Athens.
+Not all subjects could be given the comic treatment; for example, higher gods such as Zeus and Athena and certain aspects of Greek religion had to be given due respect and Aristophanes was once charged by the council of Athens for his political views when, in The Babylonians (426 BCE) and during wartime, he represented the Greek city-states as Babylonian slaves on a treadmill.
+Nevertheless, the comic plays of Aristophanes are indicative of the high degree of freedom of speech tolerated in fifth-century Athens.